6 Symptoms Of IUI (Intrauterine Insemination) Pregnancy

 Women need sufficient rest after the IUI procedure to relieve stress from the body and feel fresh.
 Also, you do not need to prefer or avoid any particular sleep position after IUI.
 Instead, sleep in a position that makes you feel comfortable.

 IUI is a boon to couples who suffer from unexplained infertility, cervical mucus problems, endometriosis, polycystic ovary syndrome, or ovarian cysts.
 IUI pregnancy symptoms are similar to that of a normal pregnancy though all may not experience the same symptoms.
-The common symptoms include implantation bleeding, breast tenderness, fatigue, and nausea.
+The common signs that you are pregnant include implantation bleeding, breast tenderness, fatigue, and nausea.
 If you are planning to undergo the IUI process, it would be helpful to understand the symptoms to know what to expect.
 However, if you notice any unusual symptoms, consult your doctor to avoid any further pregnancy complications.

 Infographic: Symptoms Of IUI Pregnancy